Learn how to automate requests

 - Click Add.

-- On your keyboard, press "enter" to send the answer to your request.
+- On your keyboard, press Enter to send the answer to the end requester.

-- Click the checkmark on the upper right to resolve the request.
+- Click mark as done on the upper right to resolve the request.

-- Asking a similar question in natural language from Slack or Email.
+- Asking similar questions in natural language from another channel.